-Poland has never been the most popular expat destination, and when the country officially joined the European Union (EU) in 2004, emigration statistics sky-rocketed, leading to a population decrease as hundreds of thousands of Poles left their homeland for greener pastures.
-But more and more expats are starting to realise the merits of living in Poland and that there are many more pros than cons to expat life here.
+Poland has never been the most popular expat destination, and when the country officially joined the European Union (EU) in 2004, emigration statistics skyrocketed, leading to a population decrease as thousands of Poles left their homeland for greener pastures.
+But more expats are starting to realise the merits of living in Poland and that there are many more pros than cons to expat life here.

 Expats living in Poland need to prepare themselves for a relatively conservative environment, as strong family values and a powerful Catholic undercurrent still dominate the social milieu.
-Another potential difficulty is that, with the exception of Poland's vibrant youth, very little of the Polish population speaks English.
+Another potential difficulty is that, except for Poland's vibrant youth, very little of the Polish population speaks English.
 This can complicate just about everything, from assimilation into the working environment to solidifying meaningful social connections.

 On the upside, Poland's largest cosmopolitan centres, Warsaw, Kraków, Gdańsk, Wrocław and Poznań are gradually making their way onto the international stage, with a growing café culture, a thriving nightlife and an increasingly cutting-edge cuisine scene.
 There's a reason the Poles are known for their ability to have a good party, and a long legacy of vodka is only one part of the whole.